-To ease installation of the seal, lubricate the Orings and shaft sleeve (11) with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
-Assemble the seal as follows, (see Figure E-3).
+To ease installation of the seal, lubricate the Orings, bellows and shaft sleeve with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
+Assemble the seal as follows, (see Figure 3).

-Figure E-3.
+Figure 3.
 Seal Assembly